emresurmeli/AI-for-Web-Development-Students/README.md

 ### **5️⃣ AI for Writing & Testing Code**
 - AI can generate **unit tests** using pure JS, or frameworks like Jest and Mocha.
 - Example prompt:
-  - “Write Jest unit tests for this function that validates email input.”
+  - “Write assertion unit tests for this function that validates a password input”
 - AI-generated tests **must be reviewed** for correctness and completeness.

 📌 **Exercise:**
 - Write a function and use AI to generate unit tests.
-- Run the tests and identify **gaps or improvements**.
+- See if you can learn how to run the tests and identify **gaps or improvements** using AI.

 ---